margaretmz/met-museum-data-analysis/README.md

 * Seaborn

 ## Acknowledgements
+I would like to thank the Metropolitan Museum of Art for making available their open access images in the public domain, and the metadata file about the artists and artworks.

-The metadata file is available on Kaggle [here](https://www.kaggle.com/metmuseum/the-metropolitan-museum-of-art-open-access).
+The metadata `MetObjects.csv` file is available on Kaggle [here](https://www.kaggle.com/metmuseum/the-metropolitan-museum-of-art-open-access).

-I downloaded the latest metadata csv file from GitHub [here](https://github.com/metmuseum/openaccess).
+I downloaded the latest version of the metadata `MetObjects.csv` file from the Metropolitan Museum of Art GitHub repo [here](https://github.com/metmuseum/openaccess).

 Images were downloaded from the Metropolitan Museum of Art website [here](https://www.metmuseum.org/art/collection).